AkibSiddiki/AkibSiddiki/README.md

 - 🔭 I’m currently working on News App on Flutter for iOS and Android
 - 🌱 I’m currently learning Supabase
 - 👯 I’m looking to collaborate to make a dart package to publish.
-- 🤔 I’m looking forward to helping new developers learn Flutter.
+- 🤔 I’m looking forward to helping new developers to learn Flutter.
 - 📫 How to reach me: akib.siddiki@gmail.com, WhatsApp(+8801778974170)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like to cook.